Grebell/Collatz/README.md

 The conjecture posits that, regardless of the initial positive integer chosen, this process will eventually reach 1 and continue in an endless loop of 4, 2, 1.

-how to display directions to use the program.
+How to display directions to use the program.

 Examples:

 ./project1 help

 ./project1 ?

 ./project1 -h